MicrosoftDocs/sql-docs/docs/connect/ado-net/asynchronous-programming.md

 > [!TIP]
 > In the Microsoft SqlClient Data Provider for SQL Server, asynchronous calls are not required to set the `Context Connection` connection string keyword.

-Calling an `async` method does not allocate any additional threads.
+Calling an `async` method doesn't create extra threads.
 It may use the existing I/O completion thread briefly at the end.

 The following methods in the Microsoft SqlClient Data Provider for SQL Server support asynchronous programming: